Looking for the best gelato in Rome? We’re sharing 10 delicious options that are worth adding to your Rome itinerary!

 1. Gelateria La Romana

 When we entered the shop, we were immediately in love with its interior.
-In Italy, you definitely shouldn’t judge a book by its cover, as some of the best spots aren’t super fancy or trendy inside, but this gelateria immediately won us over with its super cute decor.
+In Italy, you definitely shouldn’t judge a book by its cover, as some of the best spots aren’t super fancy or trendy inside.
+But this gelateria immediately won us over with its super cute décor.

 After much speculation, we chose our flavors and asked for them in a cone.
-But what happened next took this place from awesome to the next level: they asked us if we wanted chocolate sauce inside our cones!
+But what happened next took this place from awesome to the next level.
+They asked us if we wanted chocolate sauce inside our cones!
 Of course we said yes ;).